buzzobuono/spicepedal/README.md

 - [ ] implement a circuit generic *lv2* plugin
 - [ ] enforce netlist number parsing to avoid collision with measure unit
 - [ ] enforce univocity in circuit directive
-- [ ] use compile-time param to enable statistics printing
+- [ ] use compile-time param to enable/disable statistics collecting
-- [ ] use compile-time param to disable .probe directive (no file production at all)
+- [ ] use compile-time param to enable/disable .probe directive (no file production at all)
 - [x] add convergence statistics
 - [ ] potentiometer direct stamping avoiding temporary resistor allocation